This section is about our forward work plan for 2024–27 and the status of audits that are in progress.

 Planned

-Education, Employment, Training and Skills Committee
+Education, Arts and Communities Committee

 These reports analyse the education entities’ financial performance and position and include assessments of their internal controls, and financial sustainability.
 They will also provide insights into education entities’ asset management and in meeting the educational requirements and needs of population growth in Queensland’s regions.